Netflix’s ‘Black Rabbit’ Sounds Like A Grittier ‘Succession’ Meets ‘The Bear’

 Other notable members of this stacked cast range from actual Succession alum Dagmara Dominczyk as Jake’s ex-wife and affluent NYC philanthropist Val; to Sope Dirisu of Gangs of London fame.

-While further details have been kept behind the velvet rope, or so to speak, we do know the Academy Award-nominated screenwriter Zach Baylin (King Richard, Creed III, Gran Turismo) and his wife Kate Susman are currently penning the episodes based on an original concept.
-The duo will also serve as showrunners and executive producers through their Youngblood Pictures company.
+While further details have been kept behind the velvet rope, or so to speak, we do know the Academy Award-nominated screenwriter Zach Baylin (King Richard, Creed III, Gran Turismo) and his wife Kate Susman have penned episodes based on an original concept.
+The duo also served as showrunners and executive producers through their Youngblood Pictures company.

-This will be produced by Jason Bateman and Michael Costigan’s Aggregate Films as part of their overall film and TV deal with Netflix.
-Aggregate’s recent productions for the crimson N have included the likes of Florida Man, Richard Linklater’s Hit Man starring Glen Powell, and Your Place Or Mine.
+Black Rabbit has been produced by Jason Bateman and Michael Costigan’s Aggregate Films as part of their overall film and TV deal with Netflix.
+Aggregate’s recent productions for the crimson N have included the likes of Florida Man, Richard Linklater’s Hit Man starring Glen Powell, and Your Place or Mine.

-Beyond that, there has been the critically acclaimed Under The Banner of Heaven, Stephen King’s adaptation The Outsider (also starring Bateman), Game Night, and of course, Ozark.
+Beyond that, there has been the critically acclaimed Under The Banner of Heaven, Stephen King’s adaptation The Outsider (also starring Bateman), Game Night (ibid.), and of course, Ozark.

 Garry Lu